Vada Pav | Mumbai Vada Pav | Mumbai Vada Pav Recipe

 To be innovative and unique, Vaidya reportedly came up with this recipe in 70’s to kill the hunger of the ever-moving commuters who looked like they were in desperate need of a snack that they could eat on the go.

 In a way, it was like our own version of fast food.
-He served it up with fiery red chutney with crushed peanuts, fried green chilies and green chutney.
+He served it up with fiery red chutney with crushed peanuts, fried green chillies and green chutney.

 Actually, you can call vada pav a desi burger.
 Though, it is far more satisfying and simple to assemble.